jpcsupplies/Lobby/README.txt

 a complex backstory, spread out between several linked server worlds to explore as sectors in a Galaxy of your chosen "Universe".
-If you are a big community, this can minimise lag/server slow downs, allow different "sectors" to be managed by different admins, or just have a lose federation of server admins working in a common goal within the same galaxy and/or sci-fi franchise that can travel between each others server maps with ease.
+If you are a big community, this can minimise lag/server slow downs, allow different "sectors" to be managed by different admins, or just have a ragtag federation of server admins working in a common goal within the same galaxy and/or sci-fi franchise that can travel between each others server maps with ease.